 3.1.
 Auction Sites for Smaller Businesses

-However, there is one very large drawback to this style of sale.
+However, there is one huge drawback to this style of sale.
 In an open auction, the process is open to manipulation.
-For example, Flippa runs a comments section where buyers can discuss the auction, potentially pointing out problems and issues to try to keep the price down.
+For example, Flippa runs a comments section where buyers can discuss the auction, potentially pointing out problems and issues to keep the price down.

 3.2.
 Listing a “For Sale” Notice